aweinstein/ket-webpage/content/authors/admin/_index.md

 ## About Me

-Karem Tello is a professor in the Department of Metallurgy and Material Science at Universidad Técnica Federico Santa María (UTFSM), Chile.
-She was the  head of the same Department between 2020 and 2023.
-She received a B.S. degree in Metallurgical Engineering from the Universidad Técnica Federico Santa María (2005).
-She received the M.Sci. and Ph.D. in Material Science from the Colorado School of Mines (2010, 2012).
+Karem Tello is an assistant professor in the Department of Mining, Metallurgy and Materials Engineering at Universidad Técnica Federico Santa María (UTFSM), Chile.
+She was the head of the same Department in the period 2020-2024.
+She received a B.S. degree in Metallurgical Engineering from the Universidad Técnica Federico Santa María (2006) and the M.Sc. and Ph.D. in Material Science from the Colorado School of Mines (2009, 2012).